The Zoo of Opers and Dualities: -twisted -opers and -opers with regular singularities

 \subsection{$(SL(r+1),\epsilon)$-opers and tCM Model}

 So far we considered $(SL(r+1),q)$-opers.
 Let us now modify our constructions to $(SL(r+1),\epsilon)$-case.
 The general structure and definitions are very similar: we will just give the definitions and propositions which are different.
-We start from the correspondence between $(G,\epsilon)$-opers and the additive QQ-system. \begin{Thm}[\cite{KSZ}] Polynomials $\{\mathcal{V}_k(z)\}_{k=1,\dots, r}$ provide the solution to the QQ-system
+We start from the correspondence between $(G,\epsilon)$-opers and the additive analogue of a $QQ$-system which we now refer to as the $qQ$-system. \begin{Thm}[\cite{KSZ}] Polynomials $\{\mathcal{V}_k(z)\}_{k=1,\dots, r}$ provide the solution to the $qQ$-system

 so that $Q^+_j(z)=\mathcal{V}_j(z)$ under certain nondegeneracy conditions.
 The polynomials $Q^+_j, Q^-_j$ for $j=1,\dots,r+1$ can be presented using quantum Wronskians

 where $F_i(z)=W_{r-i}(z+(i-r)\epsilon)$ and